 Difference Between First-Mile And Last-Mile Delivery

 Simply defined, first-mile delivery is the start of the delivery process, whereas last-mile transportation occurs at the conclusion of it.
 The product is transferred from the manufacturer to a courier and then to a carrier via first-mile operations.
-Last-mile activities conclude when the order is delivered.
+Last-mile activities conclude when the order is delivered to the customer door step.

 The differences between first-mile and last-mile operations are significant, but parallels may be drawn between them.